 Air zones are local management areas in a province or territory that develop monitoring programs and infrastructure to provide stakeholders with information they need to understand and address local air quality issues.
 Different regions have different air quality issues, depending on the local environment, climate patterns, industries and their proximity to populated areas.

-Saskatchewan has six active air zones:
+Saskatchewan has six air zones, three of which have active air zone associations:

 - Southeast Saskatchewan Airshed Association (SESAA) covers the southeast area of the province including the cities of Melville, Weyburn and Estevan.
 Key economic activities include agriculture, oil and gas, power generation, mining and transportation.